Gin-Quin/Fa/documentation/advanced/structural-typing.md

 This means that in Fa, two types are considered the same if they have the same fields, even if they have different names.

-This is valid in Fa (as well as in Typescript), but would be invalid in Rust, :
+This is valid in Fa (as well as in TypeScript), but would be invalid in Rust:

 ```fa
 type Human = {